28-Year-Old Linebacker – New Orleans Saints

 Signed a five-year deal with the Saints in March of 2012.

-Lofton (shoulder) made six tackles (three solo) in Sunday's loss to the Browns.
+Lofton made 16 tackles (13 solo) in Sunday's loss to the Lions.

 To instantly reveal our fantasy analysis of every player – including Curtis Lofton – simply subscribe now.

 |2014 Proj||28||NO||Subscribe now to see our 2013 projections for Curtis Lofton|